 “During my Bachelor of Agricultural Science degree, I took every opportunity of agriculture-related work that I could; work experience on a Boer goat stud in Gunnedah, in a Pleasant Hills shearing shed and five different ag-related casual jobs later, I had some experience under my belt and was raring to go.

 “Undertaking my fourth-year practicum with FarmLink Research was particularly valuable.
 The knowledge and experience gained from studying and learning on the job about extension and building professional networks helped me hit the ground running for my grad position.”

-Erika graduated with a Bachelor of Agricultural Science degree and is now living her dream of working in the rice industry, after landing a graduate position with the Ricegrowers’ Association of Australia (RGA) in 2015.
+Erika graduated with a Bachelor of Agricultural Science degree and is now living her dream of working in the rice industry, after landing a graduate position with the Ricegrowers’ Association of Australia (RGA).

 “I was employed straight out of uni based on my exam and assessment results, and my practical experience.”

 Aside from being accepted into the RGA graduate program, Erika has recently been named as one of eight 2018 Royal Agricultural Society of NSW Rural Achievers.

 As a Rural Achiever, Erika will participate in a 12-month program that provides a range of networking and professional development opportunities, including a seven-day behind-the-scenes experience at the 2018 Sydney Royal Easter Show and a number of official functions.

 The overall winner will be announced during the 2018 Sydney Royal Easter Show.

 Erika was thrilled to be named a finalist.

 ‘‘I was so excited when they called,’’ she said. ‘‘It’s quite hard to find leadership programs based on your passion, but with this program, it doesn’t matter what industry you’re from.’’